 A key component of an impact analysis is the mitigation cost.
 In an affordable housing nexus analysis, the mitigation cost is the "affordability gap" - the financial gap between what lower income households can afford to pay and the cost of producing new housing.
 The affordability gap analysis identifies the financial assistance required to produce each unit of affordable housing that is needed to mitigate the affordable housing impacts of new development, using affordable housing impact fee funds.
 For Extremely Low, Very Low and Low Income units, the affordability gap analysis is based on the remaining financial gap after assistance available through federal Low Income Housing Tax Credits (LIHTC).
 For Moderate-income units, the affordability gap is analyzed for both an affordable rental and affordable ownership unit type.
-For the affordable rental unit, the affordability gap is equal to the difference between the estimated development costs of a Moderate-income rents.
-For the Moderate-income for-sale unit, the affordability gap is based on the difference between the estimated unit, the affordability gap is based on the difference between the offor-sale unit, the affordability gap is based on the difference between the estimated unit, the affordability gap is based on the difference between the estimated unit, the affordability gap is based on the difference between the estimated unit, the affordability gap is based on the difference between the estimated development cost of a moderate-income rents.
-For the Moderate-income for-sale unit, the affordability gap is based on the difference between the estimated development cost of the unit and the affordability gap is based on the difference between the estimated development cost of the unit and the affordability gap is based on the difference between the estimated development cost of the unit and the affordability gap is based on the difference between the estimated development cost of the unit and the affordability gap is based on the difference between the estim
+For the affordable rental unit, the affordability gap is equal to the difference between the estimated development costs of a Moderate-income rental unit and the amount of developer investment that can be supported based on Moderate-income rents.
+For the Moderate-income for-sale unit, the affordability gap is based on the difference between the estimated development cost of the unit and the affordable purchase price.